Blockchain Network

 • Proof-of-Stake (PoS) Governance

-The smart contracts on BSC consist of contract code and two public keys.
+The smart contracts on Polygon consist of contract code and two public keys.
 The first public key is provided by the contract creator, while the other represents the contract itself and serves as a unique digital identifier for each smart contract.
 All smart contracts are built through blockchain transactions and can be activated only when called by an EOA (Externally Owned Account) or another smart contract.
 However, the initial trigger is always initiated by an EOA (user).

 The smart contracts on the BSC network have the following features: